How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 How to Read the Kakuro Grid

-To read a Kakuro grid, players must establish an understanding of cells, runs, and clue numbers.
+To read a Kakuro grid, players must establish an understanding of cells, runs, and sums.

-Some of the black cells will contain numbers, known as clue numbers.
+Some of the blocks will contain numbers, known as sums.
 These cells will appear at the top or to the left of the run on the board.
-Clues in the bottom-left corner of a black cell correspond to vertical runs, whereas clues in the top-right corner of a black cell apply to the horizontal runs.
+Each block is split by a diagonal line — clues in the bottom-left correspond to vertical runs, whereas clues in the top-right apply to the horizontal row.
+Each horizontal block reads left to right, with its sum displayed in the top-right of the preceding magic block.
+This grid structure is why Kakuro is sometimes called "cross sums" — the sums literally cross the board.

-The Key Constraint: Every run must contain the same number of unique digits (between 1 and 9) as the number of empty cells in said run.
-The primary challenges are figuring out WHICH digits to include and WHERE to place them.
+The Key Constraint: Every run must contain the same number of unique numbers (between 1 and 9) as the number of empty cells in said run.
+The primary challenges are figuring out WHICH squares to include and WHERE to place them.

 Solving Your First Kakuro, Step-by-Step